riyadattani/CV/README.md

 - Liaised with the web developer during the development of the company website to ensure our specifications in terms of the look and content were met
 - Iteratively updated/corrected financial records and liaised with the company's accountant to ensure the accounts correctly reflected the trade
-- Gained insight into African markets when going through the process of launching a new product (Riki Cooking Oil) in DR Congo

 **Deloitte Consulting Ltd in Tanzania** | *Human Capital Intern* | Sep 2015 - Oct 2015

 - Worked in a team of 7 to recruit various positions of different levels for multiple clients in a short timeframe
 - Organised the summaries of all historical recruitments the company has worked upon in MS Excel
-- Reached out and connected with suitable institutions (e.g. universities) to partner with Deloitte to develop leadership programs which will help graduates expand their skills in leadership and management
+- Reached out and connected with suitable institutions to partner with Deloitte to develop leadership programs which will help graduates expand their skills in leadership and management

 **Young Enterprise** | *Financial Director* | Sep 2012 - May 2012